Page highlights

 Impact of asthma

-Asthma has varying degrees of impact on the physical, psychological, and social wellbeing of people living with the condition, depending on disease severity and the level of control.
-People with asthma are more likely to report poor quality of life, especially those with severe or poorly controlled asthma (ACAM 2011).
+Asthma has varying degrees of impact on the physical, psychological, and social wellbeing of people living with the condition, depending on disease severity and their level of control.
+People with asthma are more likely to report poor quality of life, especially those with severe asthma (Kharaba et al. 2022).

 Burden of disease